RohanAlexander/telling_stories_with_data/_book/20-gather.md

 Please redo the web scraping example, but for one of: [Australia](https://en.wikipedia.org/wiki/List_of_prime_ministers_of_Australia), [Canada](https://en.wikipedia.org/wiki/List_of_prime_ministers_of_Canada), [India](https://en.wikipedia.org/wiki/List_of_prime_ministers_of_India), or [New Zealand](https://en.wikipedia.org/wiki/List_of_prime_ministers_of_New_Zealand).

 Plan, gather, and clean the data, and then use it to create a similar table to the one created above.
 Write a few paragraphs about your findings.
 Then write a few paragraphs about the data source, what you gathered, and how you went about it.
 What took longer than you expected?
 When did it become fun?
 What would you do differently next time you do this?
+Your submission should be at least two pages and likely more.

 Please submit a link to a PDF produced using R Markdown that includes a link to the GitHub repo.